-At first, it was difficult to know what to do, but now that we’ve had several weeks to experiment and implement eLearning plans, we found strategies that are working.
-In this webinar recording, Literacy Specialist Dr. Caroline Musselwhite and former classroom teacher/Certified Google Educator, Jeanmarie Jacoby, share strategies that work—giving you a chance to bring back new ideas for high-quality remote/eLearning instruction.
+Classrooms across the country that were already using Readtopia found themselves shifting seamlessly to eLearning.
+In this recorded webinar, Literacy Specialist Dr. Caroline Musselwhite and former classroom teacher/Certified Google Educator, Jeanmarie Jacoby, share and demonstrate strategies that work—giving you a chance to bring back new ideas for high-quality remote/eLearning instruction.

-They use many of the free materials in Readtopia® (a comprehensive Reading/ELA curriculum that includes leveled resources for students with complex needs from late elementary through high school ages) to illustrate tips and strategies including:
+They demonstrate using Readtopia® (a comprehensive Reading/ELA curriculum that includes leveled resources for students with complex needs from late elementary through high school ages) to illustrate tips and strategies including:

 People who should attend: special education teachers and practitioners who serve students in grades 4-12 and transitional programs.